-According to ESPN, he was on the drug Clomid because he and his wife have "fertility challenges."
-Mathis noted that his doctor was wrong when he told the football player the drugs would not be an issue.
+According to ESPN, he was on the drug Clomid because he and his wife have “fertility challenges.”
+Mathis noted that his doctor was wrong when he said the drugs would not be an issue.

-Mathis also said in the statement, he and his wife were expecting a child, which his spokeswoman, Denise White, said was due to his mother being diagnosed with Stage 4 esophageal cancer and they wanted to have another child before she passed away.
+Mathis also said in the statement, he and his wife were expecting a child, which his spokeswoman, Denise White, said was due to his mother being diagnosed with Stage 4 esophageal cancer and they wanted to have another child as soon as they could.